jouinisayf/open-data-portals-irve/README.md

 Field names are not standardized, some data types are incorrect, and encoding problems are visible.
 Because of this, the dataset cannot be integrated into the national IRVE system.

-This example shows the limitations of non-standard and poorly governed open data.

 ### 10. Bornes de recharge publiques du réseau jerecharge.com